Working out means-tested funding

 To claim independence on the basis of estrangement, evidence can include:

-- If you would like more information about evidence of estrangement for the NHS BSA or SFE, please contact a UWE Money Adviser by calling the Money Advice Line on +44 (0)117 32 85432 on a Wednesday between 14:00 and 16:00 once you have applied to UWE Bristol.
+If you would like more information about evidence of estrangement for the NHSBSA or SFE, please contact a UWE Bristol Money Adviser.
+You can call the Money Advice Line on +44 (0)117 32 85432 on a Wednesday between 14:00 and 16:00 once you have applied to UWE Bristol.

 If you are under 25 on 1 September, SFE will want the income details of your parents unless you are considered as ‘independent’.